operatortwo/SQ1/README.md

 # SQ1 - A pattern-based Midi sequencer

+March 2024 note: Work on this project has been temporarily stopped.
+When thinking about how the missing edit functions can be created, I decided to put these in a separate library.
+[Mmultitool](https://github.com/operatortwo/Mmultitool) is intended to provide certain functions in a more general way so that they can be used in this as well as other projects.

+##

 I started this project to try some ideas about midi processing and to get some practice in WPF programming.